-5.2.2 Team Check-In Packets
+4.2.2 Team Check-In Packets

-Once checked in, the Coach will receive their Team packet.
-Team Packets generally include Drive Team badges, a judging schedule, a map of the venue, and other information that is important to the Teams.
+Once checked in, the coach will receive their Team packet.
+Team packets generally include Drive Team badges, a judging schedule, a map of the venue, and other information that is important to the Teams.
 The Team should review the schedule of events for the day.
 Teams should set up their Pit Area and get familiar with the venue, including where the practice and Playing Fields are and where judging takes place.

-5.3 Robot and Field Inspection
+4.3 Robot and Field Inspection

 FIRST Tech Challenge Robots are required to pass Robot and Field inspections before being allowed to compete.
 These inspections ensure that all Robot rules are met.
 A copy of the official FIRST Tech Challenge "Robot Inspection Sheet" and "Field Inspection Sheet" are found in Appendices A and B of this manual.
-The "Robot Inspection Sheet" must be used by Teams as a guide to pre-inspect their Robot.
+FIRST encourages Teams to use the Robot Inspection Sheet" as a guide to pre-inspect their Robot prior to attending a tournament.

-5.4 Judges' Interviews
+4.4 Judges' Interviews

-At FIRST Tech Challenge tournaments, there are three parts to the judging process: 1) interview with judges; 2) evaluation of performance during the tournament; and 3) evaluation of the Engineering Notebook.
+At FIRST Tech Challenge tournaments, there are three parts to the judging process: 1) interview with judges; 2) evaluation of performance during the tournament; and 3) evaluation of the engineering notebook.
 Each Team will have a ten to fifteen minute "fact-finding" interview with a panel of two or three judges.
-During the interview, students will get a minimum of 5 minutes to present to the judges.
-After the Teams five-minute presentation, the Judges will have the opportunity to ask questions about the Team, the Robot, outreach efforts, etc.
+At the start of the interview, students will have a maximum of 5 minutes to present to the judges.
+After the Team's five-minute presentation, the Judges will have the opportunity to ask questions about the Team, the Robot, outreach efforts, etc.

 The judges' interviews take place before any Qualification Matches so the entire Team may be interviewed.
 When Teams arrive at the tournament, the interview schedule should be included in the registration materials.
 Teams must know when they will be interviewed and arrive to the interview room early.
 Each Team should have at least two student Team representatives and the Robot available; the entire Team is encouraged to join in.
-Mentors (no more than two) are welcome to watch the Judges' Interview at most tournaments, but cannot take part in the interview.
+Mentors (no more than two) are welcome to watch the Judges' Interview at most tournaments but cannot take part in the interview.

-Teams may not opt out of Judges' Interviews.
-Teams may attend their scheduled Judges' Interviews if their Robots have not passed inspection.
+Teams may not opt out of judges' interviews.
+Teams may attend their scheduled judges' interviews if their Robots have not passed inspection.

-5.5 Drivers' Meeting
+4.5 Drivers' Meeting

-The Drivers' Meeting takes place before the start of Qualification Matches and is a time when the Drive Team meets with the referees.
+The drivers' meeting takes place before the start of Qualification Matches and is a time when the Drive Team meets with the referees.
 During this time, the Head Referee gives a brief outline of what is expected of Teams.
-They will provide venue specific information, such as queuing paths, and explains any signals and commands referees will give during matches.
+They will provide venue specific information, such as queuing paths, and explains any signals and commands referees will give during Matches.

-5.6 Practice Time
+4.6 Practice Time